vaibhav6233m/portfolio/README.md

  ### License

-react-ultimate-resume is relased under [GNU AGPL v3 license](https://github.com/welovedevs/developer-profile/blob/master/LICENSE.md)
+portfolio is relased under [GNU AGPL v3 license](https://github.com/welovedevs/developer-profile/blob/master/LICENSE.md)

-## About WeLoveDevs.com
+## About vaibhav6233m.github.io
-WeLoveDevs.com is a website crafted for developers (by Developers) looking for new career opportunities.
+vaibhav6233m.github.io is a website crafted for developers (by Developers) looking for new career opportunities.
-More than 1700 companies use WeLoveDevs.com to find their talents.
+More than 1700 companies use vaibhav6233m.github.io to find their talents.
-Discover your next company [here](https://welovedevs.com/app/companies)
+Discover your next company [here](https://vaibhav6233m.github.io/app/companies)